jonasbkarlsson/ev_smart_charging/README.md

 The first form contains the entities that the integration is interacting with.
 Parameter | Required | Description
 -- | -- | --
-Electricity price entity | Yes | Sensor entity to the Nordpool integration.
+Electricity price entity | Yes | The Nordpool integration sensor entity.
-EV SOC entity | Yes | Sensor entity with the car's State-of-Charge.
+EV SOC entity | Yes | Entity with the car's State-of-Charge.
 A value between 0 and 100.
 EV target SOC entity | No | Entity with the target value for the State-of-Charge.
 A value between 0 and 100.
 If not provided, 100 is assumed.
 Charger control switch entity | No | If provided, the integration will set the state of this entity to 'on' and 'off'.

 The second form contain parameters that affects how the charging will be done.
+These parameters can be changed after intial configuration in "Settings" -> "Devices & Services" -> "Integrations".
 Parameter | Required | Description
 -- | -- | --
 Percent per hour | Yes | The charging speed expressed as percent per hour.
 For example, if the EV has a 77 kWh battery and the charger can deliver 11 kW (3-phase 16 A), then set this parameter to 14.3 (11/77*100).
 If there are limitations in the charging power, it is preferred to choose a smaller number.
 Try and see what works for you!